-Following all the challenges of 2020, what does Thanksgiving 2021 look like?
+Following all the challenges of the past couple of years, what does Thanksgiving 2022 look like?

 Thanksgiving 2020 was possibly one the worst we can remember.
 With many places closed and family gatherings restricted it was extremely difficult.
 Added to this, was all the uncertainty of the election result which is still a huge question mark for many people.

 Looking back over the past year and all that has transpired, many people may find it hard to be thankful for anything.
 Yet that is precisely what we need to be to keep going in these tough times.

 Let’s consider all we’re grateful to God for.
 When we express our thanks to Him something inside us changes.
 The things we are disappointed about, frustrated with or afraid of seem to shift.
 When we thank Him, we acknowledge His Lordship over our lives and joy and peace return.

 In Psalm 100:4-5 we read: “Enter His gates with thanksgiving and His courts with praise; give thanks to Him and praise His name.
 For the Lord is good and His love endures forever; His faithfulness continues through all generations.“